-The Executive Director serves as LAVTA's Accountable Executive with the following authorities, accountabilities, and responsibilities under this plan:

-- Controls and directs human and capital resources needed to develop and maintain the PTASP and SMS. - Designates an adequately trained Chief Safety Officer who is a direct report. - Ensures that LAVTA's SMS is effectively implemented. - Ensures action is taken to address substandard performance in LAVTA's SMS. - Assumes ultimate responsibility for carrying out LAVTA's PTASP and SMS. - Maintains responsibility for carrying out the agency's Transit Asset Management Plan.

-The Accountable Executive designates the Director of Operations as LAVTA's Chief Safety Officer.
-The Chief Safety Officer has the following authorities, accountabilities, and responsibilities under this plan:

-- Develops LAVTA's PTASP and SMS policies and procedures in cooperation with frontline employee representatives. - Ensures and oversees day-to-day implementation and operation of LAVTA's SMS for both agency and contractors, and oversees the ESRP - Coordinates with the Safety Committee to: - Establish and maintain the Safety Risk Register to monitor and analyze trends in hazards, incidents, and accidents; and - Ensure regular meetings are being held and the Safety Committee meets the Bipartisan Infrastructure Law requirement of having an equal number of frontline employee representatives and management representatives; and - Ensure that the Safety Committee conducts safety risk assessments for identified risks where needed to make recommendations for safety risk mitigations, and - Ensure the Safety Committee reviews/approves updates to the PTASP. - Advises the Accountable Executive on SMS progress and status.
+Accountable Executive The Executive Director serves as LAVTA's Accountable Executive with the following authorities, accountabilities, and responsibilities under this plan: Controls and directs human and capital resources needed to develop and maintain the PTASP and SMS.
+Designates an adequately trained Chief Safety Officer who is a direct report.
+Ensures that LAVTA's SMS is effectively implemented.
+Ensures action is taken to address substandard performance in LAVTA's SMS.
+Assumes ultimate responsibility for carrying out LAVTA's PTASP and SMS.
+Maintains responsibility for carrying out the agency's Transit Asset Management Plan.
+Chief Safety Officer or SMS Executive The Accountable Executive designates the Director of Operations as LAVTA's Chief Safety Officer.
+The Chief Safety Officer has the following authorities, accountabilities, and responsibilities under this plan: Develops LAVTA's PTASP and SMS policies and procedures in coopera with frontline employee representatives.
+Ensures and oversees day-to-day implementation and operation of LAVTA's SMS for both agency and contractors, and oversees the ESRP Coordinates with the Safety Committee to: Establish and maintain the Safety Risk Register to monitor and analyze trends in hazards, incidents, and accidents; and Ensure regular meetings are being held and the Safety Committee meets the Bipartisan Infrastructure Law requirement of having an equal number of frontline employee representatives and manage representatives; and Ensure that the Safety Committee conducts safety risk assessmen for identified risks where needed to make recommendations for safety risk mitigations, and Ensure the Safety Committee reviews/approves updates to the PT Advises the Accountable Executive on SMS progress and status.